Andrew David Stark

-His work has been exhibited extensively regionally and can be found in numerous regional and national private collections.
-His public and corporate collections include Minnesota State University Moorhead, University of North Dakota, TMI Hospitality, Vogel Law Firm, Dawson Insurance, Gate City Bank, West Acres, Blue Cross Blue Shield, and the Hotel Donaldson.
+Stark’s artwork has been exhibited extensively regionally and can be found in numerous regional and national private collections.
+His public and corporate collections include Minnesota State University Moorhead, University of North Dakota, Fargo City Hall, TMI Hospitality, Vogel Law Firm, Dawson Insurance, Gate City Bank, West Acres, Blue Cross Blue Shield, and the Hotel Donaldson.

 Who are your role models or inspiring folks?

 Role models are everywhere to guide our thinking and I have had so many it is difficult to narrow their influence.
 My undergraduate and graduate professors were particularly inspiring mentors because of their passion, curiosity, enthusiasm, and encouragement.
 They taught me it is ok to fail, to push boundaries within my work, and to see and think about the world in a new way.

 Outside of art and design fields, what inspires you?

 The natural world continuously inspires my work with its sublime complexity, beauty, and variation.
 Music is also a constant refuge in my life and influences how I think and make my work.

 What do you wish you had known when you started out as a student/in this field?

 The time you are given as an undergraduate to make art is very precious and you should not be afraid to explore all manners of creation with great intensity and passion.
 Don't be afraid to fail and believe in yourself.